ilias-stack/ZFT-COMPRESSER/README.md

 FOLDER WAS COMPRESSED SUCCESSFULLY!
 ```
-NOTE: You can leave the password field empty if you don't need want to.
+**NOTE**: You can leave the password field empty if you don't need to require a password for your file decompression.

 ### For Decompression
 To decompress a file.zft, here's this example: